akashrajk54/DroneFlightPlanner/README.md

 A Django REST Framework (DRF) based web application for generating optimized drone flight paths using polygon coordinates.
 Users can create polygons via an API, customize image overlap percentages, and receive an XML file with waypoints.
 Features robust error handling and efficient flight path algorithms.

 # Prerequisite:

-    Python, Postman, and Git are installed into the system and Twilio account (This will be used as an OTP sending service).
+    Python, Postman, Git, PyCharm, or vscode  installed into the system and Twilio account (This will be used as an OTP sending service).

     **Note:** Use Python> 3.9, In this project, we used 3.10

 # Setup
+    Go into the folder you want to clone this project, then open the cmd/terminal at that folder and follow below steps.

    1. Clone the repository: